Luketedwards/memorise-a-deck-of-cards/README.md

 - As a first time user I want to:

-1. Quickly understand the purpose and layout of the game
+1. Quickly understand the purpose and layout of the game.
-2. Understand how to play the game
+2. Understand how to play the game.
-3. Receive tips and guidance on how to improve my score
+3. Receive tips and guidance on how to improve my score.

 - As a returning visitor I want to:

-1. Have different levels of difficulty to challenge myself
+1. Have different levels of difficulty to challenge myself.
-2. Have a system to track my previous score so that I can try and improve my skill
+2. Have a system to track my previous score so that I can try and improve my skill.
-3. Have tools to help me develop a method to learn the skills of memorisation
+3. Have tools to help me develop a method to learn the skills of memorisation.

 ## 1. Strategy
 ---
 ## Project purpose
-- To provide a fun game to challenge and quantify the skill of memorisation through a card memorising game
+- To provide a fun game to challenge and quantify the skill of memorisation through a card memorising game.
-- To provide a comprenhensive breakdown of the skills needed to learn this incredible ability, and to give the user the tools to learn
+- To provide a comprenhensive breakdown of the skills needed to learn this incredible ability, and to give the user the tools to learn.
-- To provide a varying level of difficulty for the user to challenge themselves at different stages in their memory journey
+- To provide a varying level of difficulty for the user to challenge themselves at different stages in their memory journey.
-- To provide a system to compare users current scores to their previous efforts
+- To provide a system to compare users current scores to their previous efforts.

 ## 2. Scope
 ---